MachFrum/Day-4-Assignment-PLP-S.E/README.md

      In many industries, software is required to meet certain standards.
 High QA helps to ensure those standards are met.

 Q 6: How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
+-

-A 6: Defining the project scope is a foundational element of successful project planning.
+Defining the project scope is a foundational element of successful project planning.
 It sets the boundaries and expectations for what will and will not be included in the project.
 Here's how it contributes and what a Work Breakdown Structure (WBS) is:

 1. How Defining Project Scope Contributes to Successful Project Planning: